 THE CHAMPAGNE RECEPTION

 The marquee was attached to the barn, providing that extra space needed for the reception.
 The most time-consuming decor piece in this space was the 28 metres of paper flowers I made to hang on the ceiling!
 Yes, 28 metres.
 This is the kind of shit I was talking about when I said that some people think I’m nuts.
 The dilemma was this: I wanted flowers sprawling the length of our marquee (PINTEREST HAS IT WHY CAN’T I?) but was quoted about £1,000 for the work.
-So I put an a crepe paper order on repeat and sat in front of the TV most evenings glueing petals to floral wire.
+So I put a crepe paper order on repeat and sat in front of the TV most evenings glueing petals to floral wire.
+But look how pretty!

 Our guest book was a giant dreamcatcher made from a hula hoop, lots of different coloured wool, organza, ribbon and string.
-The idea was that guests could write their messages luggage tags and then tie them anywhere on the dreamcatcher.
+The idea was that guests could write their messages on luggage tags and then tie them anywhere on the dreamcatcher.
 It looks amazing now that it’s full of notes from our friends and family!
 We wanted something we could display in our house as a constant reminder of the love in our lives, which is why we opted for something as large and obvious as this rather than your standard guest book.

 Other details included a family tree made of lace and a hula hoop, and a flower crown making table.
 The flower crown table was supposed to be outside, but since it rained all day our superstar wedding coordinator set it up inside.
 The flowers were shop-bought from Aldi and Sainsbury’s the day before and I had already pre-made loads of crowns using floral wire so that all our guests had to do was wire on their flowers.